issp-center-dev/H-wave/README.md

 # H-wave

-H-wave is a program for performing unrestricted Hartree-Fock (UHF) approximation for itinerant electron systems.
+H-wave is a program for performing unrestricted Hartree-Fock (UHF) approximation and random phase approximation (RPA) for itinerant electron systems.
+UHF and RPA correspond to simple approximations that deal with fluctuations up to first order and enable analyses of electron correlation effects in materials at a low computational cost.
+The input files describing the one-body and two-body interactions are based on the Wannier90 format[1].
+This allows smooth connection for the software packages that derive the effective models from first principles calculations, such as RESPACK[2], to the analyses of the effective model with H-wave.

-The UHF method approximates two-body interaction terms into one-body ones by taking account of the fluctuations up to the first order.
-The wave functions and energies are determined self-consistently by an iterative method.
+[1] G. Pizzi et al, J. Phys.: Condens.
+Matter 32 165902 (2020).
-H-wave treats two types of UHF approximation: one is real-space and the other is wavenumber-space UHF methods using translational symmetry.
-In the wavenumber space UHF method, the input file defining the one-body and two-body interactions is based on the Wannier90 format, and the program can be smoothly connected to the softwares for deriving effective models from first-principles calculations.
+[2] K. Nakmura, Y. Yoshimoto, Y. Nomura et al., Comp.
+Phys.
+Commun.
+261, 107781 (2021).

 ## Methods

-Hartree-Fock approximation
+Hartree-Fock and Random Phase approximation

 ## Target models